jareddonovan/creative-coding/docs/tutorials/tut10/index.md

 ### Planning ahead

-We now at the half way mark of the assignment.
+We are now at the half way mark of the assignment.
 Remember that the final weeks of the semester can often be very busy.
 You are not expected to have a completed submission by now, but you should at least have made a start and ideally have a good idea of your concept.